karknu/ouroboros-consensus/docs/website/docs/HardWonWisdom.md

 (Skip this on your first read of this section.)
 That reasoning implies some non-empty suffix of the ledger states in an era will each determine the exact end time of that era.
 It's technically possible a ledger state could also determine the end time of subseqeuent eras, but the Cardano ledger rules do not permit that.
-On `mainnet` Cardano, only blocks in an era can cause that era to end.
+On `mainnet` Cardano, only blocks in an era can cause that era to end (technically false, but it's the right sentiment).
 This also implies each era with a known end time on a `mainnet` chain must contain some blocks on that chain.
 On the other hand, the Consensus Layer configuration inputs do permit overriding the era transition rules for the sake of testing, in which case a ledger state could anticipate the end time of several subsequent eras and eras could be empty (eg main use case is skipping from Byron to some later Shelley era ASAP, in which case all the intervening eras have no blocks but also have no slots!).